Alexander Technique

 Location: In-Person at SFCM

-The Low Brass Ensemble is open to adult trombone, euphonium, and tuba players who are eager to play in a chamber music setting with fellow brass players in the community.
+The Brass Ensemble is open to adult brass players who are eager to play in a chamber music setting with fellow brass players in the community.
 No audition required.
-Rehearsals will be held weekly on Monday evenings.
+Rehearsals will be held weekly.
 The ensemble will prepare a program of mixed styles and genres for a public performance.
 The program will be determined based on enrollment and ability levels.
 This ensemble is intended to be a relaxed, fun environment with repertoire that will be appropriately challenging for everyone!

 Please contact Christian Paarup with any questions at